PO Box 471 Dickson, TN 37056

 Gardening Partners of Dickson County is a gardening group organized in 2003.
 Our mission as a nonprofit organization is to educate and inform while promoting gardening related activities to benefit individuals and the Dickson community.

-The path to membership begins with a series of weekly classes held each fall at the Tennessee College of Applied Technology in Dickson.
-Membership is open to anyone who has completed the course.
 Annual dues are $15 and 40 hours of service.
 Members enjoy the monthly meetings, field trips, ongoing access to the fall classes, and the opportunity to expand their gardening knowledge through work in the greenhouse and on community projects.

 Members are involved in all aspects of the projects, gaining hands-on gardening experience while enjoying the camaraderie of working with fellow gardeners to benefit the community.

 Our spring plant sale is held each year on the fourth Saturday in April.
 Plants available at the sale include a wide variety of vegetables, herbs, native plants, succulents, flowers, shrubs, and trees.